MageMCU/MageMCU/README.md

         return val;
     }
 ```
 - The Joystick Uno L298N repository has been updated with this fix.
-Other issues including expanding the L298N Bits() function from eight (8) to sixteen (16) combinations which finishes the Motor Movement Checklist (MMC).
-The article ***1009 - L298N Supplemental*** has been updated with more informtion in how to use the L298N Bits() function.
+Other issues including expanding the L298N Bits() function from eight (8) to sixteen (16) combinations which finishes with the Motor Movement Checklist (MMC).
+The article ***1009 - L298N Supplemental*** has been updated with more informtion in how to use the L298N Bits() function along with the MMC.

 ## Tentative Disclaimer